Touch-less Natural User Interface

 As discussed in the article “Choosing a 3D Vision Camera”, there is a growing number of low cost cameras that can perceive three dimensional space.
 Here is a list of some examples that people are using to develop gesture recognition software:

 As mobile and embedded devices are becoming more powerful, some software vendors have also developed a strong gesture recognition software stack on typical smartphones.
-They are suitable for use cases where hand motions are confined to a small and well defined space, like menu clicking in VR applications or interaction with an automobile’s infotainment/navigation system while driving.
+They are suitable for Applications where hand motions are confined to a small and well defined space, like menu clicking in VR applications or interaction with an automobile’s infotainment/navigation system while driving.

 A number of software vendors are also providing SDK or middleware for application developers to easily integrate gesture and pose recognition to their applications.
 Here is a list of examples:

-Gesture Control Use Cases
+Gesture Control Applications

 Besides AR/VR/MR, touch-less gesture control has a broad range of applications.